nt246/NTRES-6100-data-science/assignments/assignment_6.md

 Import the data frames listed below into R and [parse](https://r4ds.had.co.nz/data-import.html#parsing-a-vector) the columns appropriately when needed.
-Watch out for the formating oddities of each dataset.
+Watch out for the formatting oddities of each dataset.
 Print the results directly, **without** using `kable()`.

+**You only need to finish any three out of the five questions in this exercise in order to get credit.**

 <br>